MicrosoftDocs/cpp-docs/docs/intrinsics/faststorefence.md

 ## Remarks

-Generates a full memory barrier instruction sequence that guarantees load and store operations issued before this intrinsic are globally visible before execution continues.
+Generates a full memory barrier instruction sequence that guarantees load and store operations issued before the intrinsic are globally visible before execution continues.
 The effect is comparable to but faster than the `_mm_mfence` intrinsic on all x64 platforms.

 On the AMD64 platform, this routine generates an instruction that is a faster store fence than the `sfence` instruction.
 For time-critical code, use this intrinsic instead of `_mm_sfence` only on AMD64 platforms.
 On Intel x64 platforms, the `_mm_sfence` instruction is faster.